wikimatze/vimfiles/keymappings.md

 - `Ctrl→c` → exit the command-line

+# Edit
+- `I` → go to the beginning of line in edit mode
+- `A` → go at the end of line in edit mode
+- `r` → the actual position of the cursor will be replaced and go back into normal mode
+- `R` → stay in replace mode
+- `o` → go into a new line below the cursor in edit mode
+- `O` → neue Zeile oberhalb vom Cursor
+- `yy` → copy whole line (`Y` means the same)
+- `yw` → yank whole word
+- `u` → undo last changes (`U` undo last changes of the last edited line)
+- `Ctrl→R` → redo the last change
+- `p` → *put* after the cursor
+- `P` → *put *before the cursor
+- `u` | `U` → make the selected text in visual mode small or big
+- `xp` → character twiddeling change the characters of two successive chars
+- `V` → mark the whole line in visual mode
+- `:wall` → write all changes in all open buffers
+- `'0` →   when opening Vim and pressing this command will bring you back to last file you changed - handy if you have to shutdown and start the work again
+- `"+y` → copy to clipboard (you have to be in visual mode)
+- `"+p` → paste from clopboard
+- `cw` → change word (very effective in combination with with *Visual Block* select)
+- `ggVG` → mark the whole text

 # Search and Replace
 - **/** - just type in the searched word => Top-Down search
 - **?** bottom-up search